jccuevas/cpp-docs.es-es/docs/mfc/reference/cpaneframewnd-class.md

 ### <a name="parameters"></a>Parámetros
  [in] `pDockManager`
- Puntero a un administrador de acoplamiento.
+ Un puntero a un administrador de acoplamiento.

 ##  <a name="sethotpoint"></a>CPaneFrameWnd::SetHotPoint